Phoenix mayor hopes Trump delays planned rally in wake of Virginia violence

 Trump’s campaign announced the event Wednesday — a day after the president blamed “both sides” for weekend violence in Charlottesville, Virginia, between white supremacists and counter-demonstrators.

 The Aug.
 22 rally will take place at the Phoenix Convention Center, the campaign said.
+Trump tweeted about the event Wednesday night with a link for ticket availability.

 “I am disappointed that President Trump has chosen to hold a campaign rally as our nation is still healing from the tragic events in Charlottesville,” Stanton said in a statement Wednesday afternoon.
 “It is my hope that more sound judgment prevails and that he delays his visit.”